iZeaoGamer/Zector/major.md

 - Leader now has three (***) instead of two (**).
 - Using /f home now has a 5 second delay before teleporting.
 This is to prevent combat logged players.
 - Fixed crash upon join.
+- Added Online timer and Offline timer to #last-seen.
+How it works:
+OnlineTime basically detects how long they've been playing on the server since they last joined.
+OfflineTIme basically detects how long the player's been offline for, and when they next join, it'll display that.
+This is great for activity reasons.
+Thanks to @MST | Bubbly for sharing this idea!
+- Fixed crash onJoin once again.
+- Added a new Staffchat recode 2.0.0.
+- Changed permissions for it.
+Soon, we may add it so only staff ranks can use the command.
+If they are opped, and they're guest, then they'll no longer be able to use the command.
+- Reformatted Staffchat.
+- Added a way so only staff ranks can see and talk in staffchat.
+- Added Server: section to #last-seen chat.